-But, whatever your state may allow you to identify a borrower may NOT be accepted with what a lender would allow.
+But, whatever your state may allow you to identify, a borrower may NOT be accepted with what a lender would allow.

-For example, using expired identification cards are legal in particular states like California and Tennessee.
+For example, using expired identification cards is legal in particular states like California and Tennessee.
 Those states allow a notary to use an ID within five years of its date of issue, not relative to the expiration date.

 So in using the same example, while notarizing a document with an expired ID may be allowed according to the state’s notarial laws, it may NOT be allowed by the lender.

-Therefore if there is a PATRIOT act form, or any kind of ID verification form, an unexpired ID is required, not relevant to what your state may allow you to use.
+Therefore, if there is a PATRIOT Act form, or any kind of ID verification form, an unexpired ID is required, not relevant to what your state may allow you to use.

-However, if your loan set does NOT have a PATRIOT act or other ID verification form, then you can follow your state’s ID verification laws.
+However, if your loan set does NOT have a PATRIOT Act or other ID verification form, then you can follow your state’s ID verification laws.

 Which leads me to the second question: Can you use two credible identifying witnesses to identify a borrower for a loan signing?

-And similarly, if your loan documents do not have a PATRIOT act or other ID verification form, then you should go ahead and use what ever ID laws your state allows.
+And similarly, if your loan documents do not have a PATRIOT Act or other ID verification form, then you should go ahead and use whatever ID laws your state allows.

-In my experience 80 to 90% of lender documents have a PATRIOT act or some type of ID verification form.
+In my experience, 80 to 90% of lender documents have a PATRIOT Act or some type of ID verification form.
 So it is safe to assume that a borrower will need some sort of government issued unexpired form of ID.

 Mortgage fraud should not be taken lightly.

-Yes you have Errors and Omissions insurance, but is it really worth taking the word of two strangers or an unexpired ID to identify someone.
+Yes, you have Errors and Omissions insurance, but is it really worth taking the word of two strangers or an unexpired ID to identify someone?
 I personally do not think it is.

 When you are setting up or confirming a loan signing it is absolutely appropriate to ask the borrower if they have an unexpired government issued ID and to make sure it is present at the signing.

-If you are interested in learning how to become a notary loan signing agent and make $75-$150 or more for about an hour appointment, click on the link below and take my Loan Signing System course today!
+If you are interested in learning how to become a notary loan signing agent and make $75-$150 or more for about an hour-long appointment, click on the link below and take my Loan Signing System course today!